 How to practice shooting and passing

 Find a nice flat wall and mark off a target on it.
-Try to strike the target while the ball is static.
-Eventually, learn to shoot and hit the target as the ball rebounds, without trapping.
+First, learn to hit the target as if you are taking a free kick.
 Every player should be comfortable with the push pass, the instep drive and the inside curve.
-Also, learn to volley the ball while it’s in the air.
+Eventually, you should advance to shooting and hitting the target as the ball rebounds, without trapping.
+As you improve, learn to volley the ball while it’s in the air.